Various events/ projects

 - 26 Oct 2016: Panelist for the film screening of “This Changes Everything” organised by I’dECO and Science Society at Yale-NUS.

 - 29 Sep 2016: Sharing at Youth Corps Singapore’s Teh Tarik programme.
 Session titled “Meet the Climate Captains”.
 Partnered with Pui Cuifen, one of the other co-founders of SYCA.
+Total programme was around 1.5 hours.

 - 24 Sep 2016: Sharing at National Environment Agency’s Youth Environment Envoy programme (Run 31).
 20 mins.